wyzant-dev/siteleaftest/_posts/2015-01-02-how-to-write-great-job-applications.markdown

 - Help for Tutors
 - Build Your Tutoring Business
 - Tips for New Tutors
-sub-headline: As a tutor on WyzAnt, your job application is crucial to making a great first impression.
+sub-headline: As a tutor on Wyzant, your job application is crucial to making a great first impression.
 Make sure you're including 3 key ingredients for a great job application and that parents and students know exactly how you can help them reach their goals.
 ---